 Day 2: Seals on Vatnsnes Peninsula & Skagafjörður

-A drive northward along the ring road and through the Tunnel under Hvalfjörður fjord brings you to Borgarnes, where you might be interested in a visit to the
+A drive northward along the ring road and through the Tunnel under Hvalfjörður fjord brings you to Borgarnes, where you might be interested in a visit to the Settlement Centre.

 Continue over the Holtavörðuheiði plateau to North Iceland.
 Perhaps you would be interested in visiting the Seal Centre in the fishing village of Hvammstangi on Vatnsnes peninsula, where you can find out everything you never knew about seals!
 Nearby, on Vatnsnes peninsula, you will find marvelous spots for seal-watching.

 Today’s destination is Skagafjörður, an area well known for horse breeding.
 In Skagafjörður the local folk- and heritage museum in Glaumbær is worth a visit and you are in the right place if you want to try riding an Icelandic horse.

 Day 3: Herring & Folk Music on the "Troll Peninsula" & Akureyri

 Driving along the east coast of the Skagafjörður fjord, you reach the Tröllaskagi peninsula (literally “Troll Peninsula”) and to the fishing village of Siglufjörður, a former center of herring processing.
 You can learn about the “herring golden age” in Siglufjörður and Iceland in the local Herring Era Museum and about Icelandic folk music in the Folk Music Centre.

 Leave Siglufjörður via the newly built tunnel of Héðinsfjarðargöng into Ólafsfjörður Fjord and the Ólafsfjarðargöng tunnel brings you onwards to Eyjafjörður Fjord and Akureyri, the Capital of the North.

 Day 4: Lake Mývatn